 Life in the 21st century places many changing demands on students making the transition through adolescence.
 The International Baccalaureate (IB) Middle Years Programme is designed to help them find a sense of belonging in the ever-changing and increasingly interrelated world around them and to foster a positive attitude toward learning.
 In order to meet the challenges of life in the 21st century, Lamar High School has chosen to adopt the International Baccalaureate Middle Years Programme as the curricular framework through which all students will learn.
-Lamar High School offers a Summer Academy Programme to assist freshmen students in making the transition to the rigors of an International Baccalaureate education.

-The Programme consists of eight subject groups integrated through five areas of interaction that provide a framework for learning within and across the subjects.
-Students are required to study the language of their community, a second language, humanities, sciences, mathematics, arts, physical education, and technology.
+The Programme consists of eight subject groups formed within a framework based on inquiry across theses subjects, students are required to study the language of their community, a second language, health and idividual & society sciences, mathematics, arts, physical education, and design.